rothgar/justingarrison.com/content/prfaq.md

 Document driven meetings put the document as the source of truth for the discussion, and what was agreed on.
 Document history is tracked as are comments and questions from attendees.
 These comments allow for asynchronous questions from all attendees, and you can gather input from people that don't usually speak up in traditional meetings.
-Documents are also useful for reducing biases and prejudices against or for the meeting orginizer or person who wrote the document.
+Documents are also useful for reducing biases and prejudices against or for the meeting organizer or person who wrote the document.

 6. Do document driven meetings mean I don't have to attend the meeting?
 No.